Ai-Jani/about-blank/README.md

 - When there are no tabs to display, this plugin just shows the default "New tab".
 So, it does NOT provide "Custom view" or other notes.
     - This means a truly empty file.
 For example, if you open a new file in this state, the "New tab" will automatically disappear.
 - In exchange, the customization options are somewhat limited.
-You can assign "[Actions](#actions)".
+You can assign [Actions](#actions).
 - There is also a function to hide messages and buttons that are displayed by default.

 ![Overview](docs/assets/00500--overview.png)